 #3 Fiskalna blagajna

 This is the fiscalization software that the government requires of each qualifying business.
 Only certain companies offer this tool, which we’ll cover later in this post.

 #4 Fiscal cash desk certification

-The fiscal cash desk certificate is a digital certificate is issued by FINA that serves as proof of your company’s identity.
-You can read more about digital certificates on FINA’s fiscalization website.
+The fiscal cash desk certificate is a digital certificate issued by FINA that serves as proof of your company’s identity.
+You can read more about digital certificates on FINA’s fiscalization website here.

-The price of fiscal cash deck certification is 375kuna per 5 years (60 kuna per year).
-Payment must be made all at once for the 5-year term.
+The fiscal cash deck certification is issued for 5 years.
+The prices are available here.
 Once you buy a digital certificate, you can use it for multiple cash desks within the same business.

-There are many companies that offer the hardware and software you will need to meet the government’s requirements.
+Many companies offer the hardware and software you will need to meet the government’s requirements.
 We’ve listed a few down below, but please note that we are in no way endorsing these companies.
 You should make sure that you thoroughly evaluate multiple options before settling on one.

 For both the hardware and software, make sure that the company offers a solid warranty and maintenance service.
 Best to get referrals from other business owners so you can find a reliable company.
 The tax authority will not give a shit about your technical difficulties resulting from buying shoddy equipment.

 The hardware like a POS (point of sale) system or fiscal cash desk can be purchased from a variety of vendors.
 Here are a few: